theonlyhennygod/Mario-2d/README.md

 - Restarting the canvas with the init function: I created an init function that resets the game canvas, allowing for a fresh start after completing a level or restarting the game.

 These concepts and techniques were crucial in the development of this 2D Mario game, and I am excited to continue expanding my knowledge and skills in game development.

+## Contributing

+Contributions are welcome!
+If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.

+## License

+This project is licensed under the [MIT License](LICENSE).